Kamisama666/mailchimp-v3/README.md

 V3 of the MailChimp API includes support for batches, which work really well.
 You can batch things two different ways with this wrapper:

-1: Do it the long way
+1: Use the default .post() method to pass the operations

 ```
 //to create some new merge fields in your list